Zeineb-AJ/Driver-Drowsiness-Detection/README.md

-Driver Drowsiness Detection
+🚗 Driver Drowsiness Detection

-#Technologies: Flask · OpenCV · Keras (CNN)
+Technologies: Flask · OpenCV · Keras (CNN)

-#Overview
+🧠 Overview

 This project aims to enhance road safety by detecting driver drowsiness in real time.
 Using a webcam, the system monitors the driver’s eyes and uses a Convolutional Neural Network (CNN) to determine whether they are open or closed.
 If the eyes remain closed for a certain duration, an audible alarm is triggered to alert the driver.

-#Features
+✨ Features

 Real-time video stream analysis using OpenCV